ohkawatks/DORB_SLAM/README.md

 #4 Disable GUI
 If you'd like to disable gui, define "_\_DISABLE_GUI" deffinition flag in the CMakefile.

-- For the div1 and non distributed node, add following line to CMake
+- For the div1 and non distributed node, add following line to dorbslam/CMakeLists.txt target_compile_definitions(${PROJECT_NAME} PUBLIC__DISABLE_GUI=1)

-        target_compile_definitions(${PROJECT_NAME} PUBLIC__DISABLE_GUI=1)

-- For the div2 and div3 change the line
+- For the div2 and div3 change the line in the dorbslam/CMakeLists.txt

         target_compile_definitions(${PROJECT_NAME}_div2 PUBLIC ENABLE_EXTERNAL_LOCALBUNDLE_ADJUSTMENT=1)